shaanvd/Brunel-Internship/README.md

 #### After the above steps have been completed, you are ready to run your script!

+### When prompted, input a number into the terminal based on what type(s) of data you want to fetch:

+#### '1' for commits, '2' for issues, '3' for comments, '4' for all.

 ### What data is saved?

 Commits - (Repo Name, Commit ID, Commit Author, Commit Date, Commit Message, Commit Additions, Deletions and Total Changes are saved into a file called github_commits.csv)